Namide/extract-colors/readme.md

 Default: `10000`

 **distance**
-_From 0 to 1 is the color distance to not have near colors (1 distance is between White and Black)_
+_From 0 to 1 is the color distance to not have near colors (1 distance is between white and black)_
 Type: `Number`
 Default: `0.2`

 **saturationImportance**
-_Power of the saturation weight during the process (0 is not used, 1 is equal only saturaton and not area size)_
+_Power of the saturation weight during the process (0 is not used, 1 is only saturation and not area size)_
 Type: `Number`
 Default: `0.2`